markjm610/auto-backend/README.md

 ## [Link to application](https://auto-frontend-mark.herokuapp.com/)

 # What is this?
-## A Django application that servers as a back end server for a React front end using Django REST Framework
+## Django application that servers as a back end server for a React front end using Django REST Framework

 ## Example view: